Paul Southgate, Professor of Tropical Aquaculture – based in Australia

 Research areas: mariculture; sea cucumbers; community-based farming methods; and sustainable mariculture development.

-Max Wingfield, Senior Project Scientist – based in Tonga
+Max Wingfield, Senior Project Scientist – based in Australia

 Capacity building to strengthen livelihoods

 Max is a specialist in fisheries biology and aquaculture and has extensive experience in the private and public sectors.
 He is passionate about the opportunities for aquaculture and the ensuing community benefits.
 Max is well versed on the science and processes needed to achieve best-practice aquaculture outcomes and is specialised in industry capacity building.
 His approach is to communicate and work within the framework of government legislation to advance the development of environmentally and economically-sustainable aquaculture industries.
 He has a broad skill set with proficiency in associated office, field, hatchery, laboratory, pond and sea-based duties.
-His current research includes oversight of research supporting development of the mabé pearl industry in Tonga.
+His current research includes oversight of research supporting hatchery production and development of the mabé pearl industry in Tonga and Vietnam.

 Research areas: fisheries biology; best-practice aquaculture; pearl culture; sustainable farming; handicraft industry development; and supply-chain education and support.

-Pranesh Kishore, Post-Doctoral Research Scientist – based in Fiji
+Pranesh Kishore, Post-Doctoral Project Scientist – based in Fiji

 Development of high-quality pearl production